 Acupuncture for Pain Relief

-Using acupuncture for pain relief has been an effective drug free treatment for thousands of years.
+Using acupuncture for pain relief has been an effective drug-free treatment for thousands of years.

 - acupuncture is effective for the treatment of chronic pain